 Some reinsurance agreements give the ceding company the right to force the reinsurer to place assets in trust for the ceding company's benefit to provide collateral for statutory reserve credits taken by the ceding company, in the event of a downgrade of the reinsurer's ratings to specified levels, generally non-investment grade levels, or if minimum levels of financial condition are not maintained, or based on certain treaty performance measures.
-As of December 31, 2011, the Company had approximately \$1,277.2 million in statutory reserves associated with these types of treaties.
+As of December 31, 2012, the Company had approximately \$1,522.1 million in statutory reserves associated with these types of treaties.
 Assets placed in trust continue to be owned by the Company, but their use is restricted based on the terms of the trust agreement.

-B. CorporateStructure
+B. Corporate Structure

-RGA is an insurance holding company, the principal assets of which consist of the common stock of RCM, RGA Barbados, RGA Americas, RGA Canada, RGA International and RGA Atlantic as well as investments in several other wholly-owned subsidiaries.
+RGA is an insurance holding company, the principal assets of which consist of the common stock of RCM, RGA Barbados, RGA Americas, RGA Canada, RGA International and RGA Atlantic as well as several other subsidiaries, which are primarily wholly owned.
 Potential sources of funds for RGA to make stockholder dividend distributions and to fund debt service obligations are dividends and interest paid to RGA by its subsidiaries, securities maintained in its investment portfolio, and proceeds from securities offerings and borrowings.
 RCM's primary sources of funds are dividend distributions paid by RGA Reinsurance Company, whose principal source of funds is derived from current operations.
-Dividends paid by RGA's reinsurance subsidiaries are subject to regulatory restrictions of the respective governing bodies where each reinsurance subsidiary is domiciled.
+Dividends paid by

+RGA's reinsurance subsidiaries are subject to regulatory restrictions of the respective governing bodies where each reinsurance subsidiary is domiciled.

-The Company has five geographic-based operational segments: U.S., Canada, Europe & South Africa, Asia Pacific and Corporate and Other.
+The Company has five geographic-based or function-based operational segments each of which is a distinct reportable segment: U.S., Canada, Europe & South Africa, Asia Pacific and Corporate and Other.
 These operating segments write reinsurance business that is wholly or partially retained in one or more of RGA's reinsurance subsidiaries.
 See "Segments" for more information concerning the Company's operating segments.